pdp2shirts/FAS-ansible-use-cases/docs/index.rst

 **1. Provision infrastructure**

-- `Using the F5 provisioner <https://clouddocs.f5.com/training/automation-sandbox/build_environment.html>`_
+- Use the `FAS Ansible Provisioner <https://clouddocs.f5.com/training/automation-sandbox/build_environment.html>`_ to build your environment in AWS.

 **2. Customizing your environment**

 1. Login to the Ansible Host (**studentX-ansible**) provided by the F5 Ansible AWS Provisioner

    The Workbench information that is stored in a local directory named after the workshop after the provisioner is run